soilwise-he/link-liveliness-assessment/README.md

 If endpoint is API, some sanity checks can be performed on the API:

 - Identify if the API adopted any API-standard
-- IF an API standard is adopted, does the API support basic operations of that API
+- If an API standard is adopted, does the API support basic operations of that API

 The benefit of latter is that it provides more information then a simple ping to the index page of the API, typical examples of standardised API's are SOAP, GraphQL, SPARQL, OpenAPI, WMS, WFS

+The results of the validation can be extracted via an API.
+The API is based on the [fastapi framework](https://fastapi.tiangolo.com/) and can be deployed using a docker container.

-***Sample response***
+***Sample API response***
 ```
     {
         "id": 25,